afriedman-dev/initiative-tracker/README.md

+## Initiative Tracker README
+TODO:
+ - Add vertical bar before the first character to show the start of initiative order
+ - Track conditions and auto update with turn count
+    - Two clicks to add, optional timer, one click to remove
+ - Allow users to pick images from dropdown list
+ - Allow users to drag/drop cards from side menu
+ - Add expandable character details to bottom of card
+ - Enable editing of cards/characters
+ - Reformat character cards to host more relevant info

+## React README
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>